Chart Color Schemes

 Population

-As of Nov 2025, Cossack's population is estimated at around 1,504 people.
-This reflects an increase of 211 people since the 2021 Census, which reported a population of 1,293 people.
-The current resident population estimate of 1,492, used for this calculation, was derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population results in a density ratio of 5.9 persons per square kilometer.
-Cossack's growth rate of 16.3% since the 2021 census exceeded both the national average (8.9%) and the state average, positioning it as a growth leader in the region.
-Natural growth contributed approximately 61.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Cossack (NT) statistical area's population is estimated at around 1,504 as of Nov 2025.
+This reflects an increase of 211 people (16.3%) since the 2021 Census, which reported a population of 1,293 people.
+The change is inferred from the resident population of 1,492, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 5.9 persons per square kilometer.
+Cossack's growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projections, an above median population growth is expected for non-metropolitan areas like Cossack.
-By 2041, the suburb is projected to expand by 213 persons, reflecting an increase of 11.0% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth of Australia's non-metropolitan areas is projected, with the Cossack (NT) SA2 expected to expand by 213 persons to 2041, reflecting an increase of 11.0% in total over the 17 years.

 Frequently Asked Questions - Population